leonaponce/spartanPortfolioPersonal/README.md

 3. Publish personal philosophy throughout.
 4. Weekly day to recharge and reconnect with Creator (Aka Sabbath)
 5. Zen Habits as model for posting goals and accomplishments
+6. Use Alice data science blog for ideas
+7. Demonstrate confidence, never insecurity in abilities and pursuits
+8. Publish commitment while retaining secrecy